Large U.S. cancer trial to match genetic glitches to targeted drugs

 Drugs being used in NCI-MATCH include both approved and experimental agents that are being contributed by a number of companies.

-Initial agents in the trial will include Pfizer Inc's lung cancer drug crizotinib, sold as Xalkori; Boehringer Ingelheim's afatinib, sold as Gilotrif, Roche's TDM1 drug Kadcyla and two investigational drugs: AstraZeneca's AZD9291, a drug being tested in non-small cell lung cancer, and Verastem's VS-6063 or defactinib, a drug being tested in mesothelioma.
+Initial agents in the trial will include Pfizer Inc's lung cancer drug crizotinib, sold as Xalkori; Boehringer Ingelheim's afatinib, sold as Gilotrif, Novartis' ceritinib, sold as Zykadia, and two investigational drugs: AstraZeneca's AZD9291, a drug being tested in non-small cell lung cancer, and Verastem's VS-6063, also known as defactinib, a drug being tested in mesothelioma.